-Read these guidelines throughly and carefully prior to beginning your essay.
+Read these guidelines thoroughly and carefully prior to beginning your essay.
 While writing and when you are finished, use these guidelines as a check-list.
-They are designed to help you and to give you some guideance on organization, as well as to help you write with clarity.
+They are designed to help you and to give you some guidance on organization, as well as to help you write with clarity.

 "An essay which answers the questions, has a strong argument supported by evidence and (possibly) quotations, properly attributed, which shows knowledge of contrary arguments, and which does not confuse the reader will gain high marks."